School of Medicine Homepage

 Please check with Shirley Miller for any ongoing QI projects/activities.

-If a QI project is already underway or is ongoing, can I still apply for MOC Part IV credit through MOCQI?
+If a QI project is already underway or is ongoing, can I still apply for IHHC/Part IV credit through IHHC QI?

 Yes, however, you must contact the project leader to be included in the project/activity and complete an Attestation form for participation.